Does Home Insurance Cover Storm Damage?

 - Additional living expenses coverage: This type of coverage helps cover the costs of you having to temporarily live somewhere else if a storm damages your home so badly that it is uninhabitable until it is repaired.
 For example, if a storm caused your entire roof to cave in, living expenses coverage would cover your hotel or motel stay while your home is being fixed.

 However, keep in mind that none of your coverages will apply for damages caused by excluded events, like floods, earthquakes, and some other natural disasters.
 Instead, you may purchase an optional stand-alone policy to protect your home, such as flood insurance.

 - Water, except floods

-- Fallen trees
+- Wind, including fallen trees

-- Lightning strikes
+- Lightning strikes and power surges

 Ice and Snow Damage